williamthecon/sudoku-solver/README.md

 # sudoku-solver
 Just a little side-project to automatically solve a sudoku.
 Can be used for fun or whatever ... it is not designed to be fast, just plainly written.
+It lacks documentation - clearly - and will simply continue doing so.

 # Use
 Import the `solve` function and input the field formatted as shown in the following example.
 To print out a field you can use the `fprint` function.